vekatze/neut/book/src/ADTs-and-lambdas.md

 ## How Can I Say Hello to The World?

 The above should cover the basics of Neut.
-Still, it won't suffice; We can't even do the beloved Hello World now.
+It won't suffice, however; We can't even do the beloved Hello World now.
 This is because the type of static text is a noetic type, which is covered in the next section.
 Let's go ahead.